-As Yeshua continued to prove Himself to be the Messiah and the Son of God, we also see how the opposition to Yeshua strengthened and became more threatening to the established order.
+As Yeshua continued to prove Himself to be the Messiah and the Son of God, we also see how the opposition to Yeshua strengthened as He became more threatening to the established order.
 Despite all of the signs and good works and healings that Jesus did, the flesh and the natural mind were warring against the Spirit and the wisdom of God.
 The will of men was resisting the will of God: without repentance from unbelief to faith, the natural mind can not and will not understand the things of God.
 (1Cor 2:14)

 I saw a blog on the internet by someone who calls himself an atheist and a believer in natural law.
 He wrote against the Sermon on the Mount!
 Everything that Jesus strengthened concerning the Law of Moses was, to this man, against natural law; e.g., Jesus saying that hating someone is the same as murdering him;, or that a married man lusting after another woman is the same as adultery; we have to love our enemy.
 The true God calls His people to holiness – within, and without.